 "Jonas, the bartender, had been asking me a for the past few months about what I did for work.
 I wouldn't tell him, because you have no idea how people can be about my line of work and I didn't feel like being hassled by drunks and strangers.
-But a few weeks ago, it was slow and we were just joking around.
-The band was late.
-I told Jonas that if the band didn't show up I'd tell him what I did for work.
+But a few weeks ago I told Jonas that if the band didn't show up I'd tell him what I did for work.
 The band always shows up and I just wanted him to leave me alone.
 But guess what?
 The band didn't show up and so I had to tell him what I did.
-Next thing I know he's calling some guy over to the bar from a corner booth and telling him that I was some big time madame and wanted to read his cards for him.
+Next thing I know he's calling some guy over to the bar and telling him that I was some big time madame and wanted to read his cards for him.
 It was this guy, Mike Musgraves.
-I never said any such thing - wanted no such thing.
-But I was backed into a corner, ya see?
-So when he asked to make an appointment I said OK.
-I'm not one to pick up dates or clients in bars."
+I never said any such thing, wanted no such thing.
+But I was backed into a corner.
+So when he asked to make an appointment I said OK."
 Tubbs finished hanging the door and secured the lock.
 Amy and Juno watched as he dug around in his back pocket for something and produced a bent business card.
 "I'm Leon Tubbs.
 I live a couple blocks away.
 I do the maintenance for all of Ed Shuppe's buildings in town.
 If you have any more questions for me you can reach me at the number on that card."
-Ed Shuppe owned a dozen buildings or so around town.
-He and his wife bought the properties fifty years ago when things were cheap and was pretty old now.
-Tubbs was old enough to be Amy's father but young enough to be Shuppe's son and acted as his right hand man doing building management for him as well as maintenance.
-Vera, Ed's wife, passed away just after Amy had moved in.
-They had waited until their 40's to try to have children and the only one they had managed to produce had been born with severe developmental and physical disabilities.
-Gretchen lived in a group home where she received 24/7 medical care.
-The only reason Amy knew this was because one of her clients happened to be a nursing assistant at the facility and told Amy once that while he paid the bills and frequently sent gifts, Ed only ever visited his daughter on Christmas Day and the poor thing called him Santa not Daddy.
-Tubbs extended his hand holding the card to officer Juno who took it and in return handed a business card to both Amy and Leon at the same time.
-Amy had never known Tubbs' first name.
-She only knew him as Tubbs.
-Leon didn't seem to fit.
-It sounded like a black name to her.
+Tubbs extended his hand holding the card to officer Juno who took it and handed a business card to both Amy and Leon at the same time.
+Amy never knew Tubbs' first name and Leon didn't seem to fit.
+It sounded like a black name to her and Tubbs was anything but black.
 "Thank you, Mr. Tubbs.
-And if you have anything else to add or anything else happens in the next couple days please don't hesitate to call me."
-Tubbs nodded taking the card and tucking it in the breast pocket of his shirt.
+And if you have anything else to add or anything else happens in the next couple days please don't hesitate to call me" Tubbs nodded taking the card and tucking it in the breast pocket of his shirt.
 "Will do.
 Thanks.
 Now I'm going home.
-Saturday's supposed to be my day off."
-Tubbs said over his shoulder as he lumbered off with his tool box.
+Saturday's my day off."
+And Tubbs lumbered off with his tool box.
 Juno turned back to Amy.
 "Do you keep notes on your clients, Amy?"
-"Other than contact info and credit card information for holding appointments, no. I'm not considered a medical practitioner and I've never seen any reason to track what cards come up for people.
-Most folks only come see me three or four times at most, and my regulars tend to take their own notes."
+"Other than contact info and credit card information for holding appointments, no. I'm not a medical practitioner and I've never seen any reason to track what cards come up for people.
+Most folks only come see me a few times at most and my regulars tend to take their own notes."
 "If you say so.
-I want a list of everyone you have seen for the past month and there's a team on their way over right now to process the space for fingerprints.
+I will want a list of everyone you have seen for the past week and there is a team on their way to process the space for fingerprints.
 Maybe we can figure out who Mr. Musgraves' friend is.
 Are you able to email me the footage from your camera?"
 "Yes.
 I think I can do that."
 "Then please do that.
 In the mean time, why don't you go get a bite to eat.
 By the time you're done we will probably be finished over here."
 Amy wasn't feeling particularly hungry.
 "I think I'll just wait in my car if you don't mind."
 "Suit yourself."
 Juno told her.